NAMElbdbq - query program for the little brother's database

 Note that there are defaults, so you should most probably modify these variables using constructs like this:

-Currently, the following modules are supplied with lbdb:
+MODULESCurrently, the following modules are supplied with lbdb:

 - This module will use finger to find out something more about a person.
 The list of hosts do be asked is configurable; use the M_FINGER_HOSTS variable.
 Note that "localhost" will mean an invocation of your local finger(1) binary, and should thus work even if you don't provide the finger service to the network. m_finger tries to find out the machines mail domain name in /etc/mailname, by parsing a sendmail.cf file (if it finds one) and by reading /etc/hostname and /etc/HOSTNAME.
 If you know that this fails on your machine, or you want to force lbdbq to consider some other name to be the local mail domain name (misconfigured SUNs come to mind here), you can specify a name using the MAIL_DOMAIN_NAME variable.
 If this variable is set by you, no probing will be done by lbdbq.

 - This module will look up user name fragments in a list of mail addresses created by lbdb-fetchaddr(1).
+By default this uses $HOME/.lbdb/m_inmail.utf-8 as its database file, but this can be changed using INMAIL_DB variable (but do not forget to change this in the lbdb-fetchaddr(1) call using option -f, too).

 - This module searches for matching entries in your local /etc/passwd file.
 It evaluates the local machine mail domain in the same way m_finger does.
 If you set PASSWD_IGNORESYS=true, this module ignores all system accounts and only finds UIDs between 1000 and 29999 (all other UIDs are reserved on a Debian system).